 In addition, you can self-refer to a skin cancer clinic which is run by GPs with a special interest in and extra training in skin cancer.
 They can usually provide treatment like having a mole removed.

-You can also self-refer to a melanoma and specialist skin cancer detection and diagnosis clinic like Molemap by Dermatologists.
+You can also self-refer to a melanoma and specialist skin cancer detection and diagnosis clinic like MoleMap.
 Here you will be seen by a melanographer and your spots will be diagnosed by a dermatologist via telemedicine.
-If you choose a Full Body Molemap your spots will be monitored over time for early detection of melanoma – when it’s most treatable.
+If you choose a Full Body MoleMap your spots will be monitored over time for early detection of melanoma – when it’s most treatable.